bilal1718/AI_Interviewer/README.md

 # Next-Gen AI Interview: Multilingual and Real-Time Analysis

-__This repository contains my submission for the Twilio Challenge.__
+__This repository contains my submission for the Twilio Competition.__

 ## What is this project about?